$

 Halloween in the City

 Halloween in NYC stands as a distinct celebration, embraced unlike any other by the city.
 Do you have a great costume planned this year?
-Share it with the world during the 50th Annual Village Halloween Parade, a renowned yearly event drawing countless New Yorkers.
+Share it with the world during the 51st Annual Village Halloween Parade, a renowned yearly event that draws countless New Yorkers.
 Anyone in costume is welcome to join!
-After the parade, take a leisurely stroll through the neighborhood — the West Village’s brownstones are renowned for their spectacular Halloween decor.
+After the parade, take a leisurely stroll through the neighborhood — the West Village’s brownstones are famous for their spectacular Halloween decor.

 Shows for the Season

 If you’re looking to see a Broadway show, there are many that perfectly match the spooky atmosphere of the fall season.
-Go on a hell-raising journey to the underworld at Hadestown, attend the tale of Sweeney Todd, or experience mind-blowing magic at Wicked or Harry Potter and the Cursed Child.
-Make sure to embrace the delightful fall weather during the day before making your way to the theatre in the evening!
+Go on a hell-raising journey to the underworld at Hadestown, defy gravity at Wicked, or experience mind-blowing magic at Harry Potter and the Cursed Child.
+Make sure to embrace the delightful fall weather during the day before you make your way to the theatre in the evening!

 The New York Film Festival will also be around this fall.
 The NYFF is an annual two-week event hosted at Lincoln Center on the Upper West Side and will have 25 to 30 feature-length films of various styles and themes, shorts, documentaries, an experimental showcase, special events, and more.
 Find out more about it.